Mental-Health Reform Has Human, Fiscal Urgency

 For the first time in decades, a solution is at hand: an infrastructure for more comprehensive community-based treatment for individuals and families; an opportunity for recovery; increased public safety; and savings of critical tax dollars.
 Reform of our mental-health system is crucial to ensuring humane treatment of all the citizens of Florida.
 Our jails and prisons should no longer be asylums.

 Under this redesigned system of care, there will be: programs incorporating best-practices to support adaptive functioning in the community and prevent people with mental illnesses from inappropriately entering the justice and forensic mental health systems; mechanisms to quickly identify and appropriately respond to people with mental illnesses who do become inappropriately involved in the justice system; programs to stabilize these people and link them to recovery-oriented, community-based services that are responsive to their unique needs; and financing strategies that redirect cost savings from the forensic mental-health system and establish new Medicaid funding programs.

 We strongly urge the Legislature to adopt and implement the recommendations made for the transformation of the public mental-health system.
 In doing so, lawmakers will achieve the dual purposes of addressing needed change and improvements in efficiency of the mental-health system, as well as reducing a costly and unnecessary burden on all facets of the justice system.

 Tags for this Postlegislature, mental illness,

 - Protecting Service Animal Access - 2 tag match(es) (100%)

 - Fifth Annual Behavioral Health Day at the Capitol on March 9 - 2 tag match(es) (100%)

-- New Protections against Abusive Restraint and Seclusion of Students with Disabilities to Become Law - 1 tag match(es) (50%)
+- New Protections for Vulnerable Children and Adults Heads to the Governor’s Desk - 1 tag match(es) (50%)